Cafeteria mobile app case study

 The problem:

 People don’t want to lose their seats based on their orders.
-Sometimes, people want to sit and order from their place to keep this place in the cafeteria.
+Sometimes, people want to sit and order from their place to keep their place in the cafeteria.

 Responsibilities: